-During Year Five (2016-17) of the Mid-level1 , enrollment of underrepresented minority students in STEM majors at Alliance schools increased 54% above the baseline.
+During Year One of Phase III1 (2017-18), enrollment of underrepresented minority students in STEM majors at Alliance schools increased 135% above the baseline.

 Publications & Products

-1. The Mid-level phase refers to the second grant awarded to the VA-NC Alliance from the National Science Foundation.
-The Mid-level follows Phase One of the LSAMP program and totals 3.5 million dollars over a period of five years (2012-2017).
+1. Phase III refers to the third grant awarded to the VA-NC Alliance from the National Science Foundation totals 5 million dollars over a period of five years (2017-2022).

 2. The National Science Foundation defines underrepresented minorities as students who self-identify as: Black or African American, Alaska Native, Native American, Latino or Hispanic American, and Native Hawaiian or other Native Pacific Islander.

 3. STEM = science, technology, engineering, and math fields.